 9 August-5 September 2008

-This long term design research project that resulted in one-month long intense workshop located in a camping area with non-designer participants from all over the country.
-The project aimed
+This long term design research project that resulted in one-month long intense workshop located in a camping area with non-designer participants from all over the country;

-– to see daily used objects from a different perspective; to recognise our daily needs and suggest acceptable solutions from a design viewpoint,
+- to address the problems of the current consumption culture; to see daily used objects from a different perspective; to recognise our daily needs and suggest acceptable solutions from a design viewpoint,

 - to question our basic/primary needs by living in a camping area without any electronic device or appliances,